Yingping-LI/Light-U-net/README.md

 ## 2. Information of the Pretrained models:

 ### 2.1 Data used for training the network:

+The data used follows the standardization of dynamic contrast-enhanced ultrasound (DCE-US) which is used for predicting outcomes of antiangiogenic therapy for solid tumors.
+More details can be found in [5, 6].
+We only had access to part of the complete dataset in [5, 6], which corresponds to 348 patients from the original 539 patients.
+For each patient, two ultrasound images taken in 2 mutual-orthogonal directions at baseline (day=0) in the DCE-US examinations will be used.
-Ultrasound images with tumor lesions marked by eletronic calipers (blue cross in the images) by the radiologists, see more details in paper [5-6].
+For each image, the lesion location has been marked during the acquisition using electronic calipers (blue cross in the images) by experienced radiologists.

-Each patient has two ultrasound images taken in 2 mutual-orthogonal directions.
-We have 208 patients as training data, 70 patients as validation data.
+The 348 patients are randomly split into three subsets: 208 patients as training data, 70 patients as validation data and 70 patients as test data.
-The results summarized in the following table are reported on the test data which consists of 70 patients.

 The following images show two examples of the dataset.
 In each example, the blue cross is the eletronic calipers imposed by radiologists.
 The contour in red and in greeen correspond to the ground truth and the predicted lesion segmentation by our proposed Lighter U-net@128, separately.
 Dice Score (DC) is shown in upper right corner.

 ![Patient295_img2](Patient295_img2.png)![Patient307_img2](Patient307_img2.png)

 ### 2.2 Summary of the pretrained models:

+We train and tuning the network by our training and validation datasets, and the pre-trained models are uploaded in "pretrained_models" folder.
-The model weights trained on ultrasound image data described in section 2.1 are uploaded in "pretrained_models" folder, and their performances on the test dataset are summarized as below:
+Their performances on the test dataset, never seen by the network during training/validation process, are summarized as below:

 | Model                 | number of parameters    | pretrained model size     |  Dice Coefficient | 95% Hausdorff Distance|
 | ----------            | :-----------:  | :-----------: | :-----------: | :-----------: |